 III.A.1.4.1 Administration/oversight of SOW IANA functions which can change the root zone or its WHOIS database.

-CWG ISSUE – The current definition and operational parameters (including the format of request and reporting requirements) for these functions in the IANA Functions contract and IANA Response have to be reviewed to ensure they meet all the post transition requirements.
+CWG ISSUE – The current description of these functions includes references to the NTIA and associated entities such as the CORE.
+Each function has to be reviewed to ensure the description would be applicable post-transition.

 Note: Staff is working on a draft text for this section which the CWG may want to evaluate before deciding whether or not a DT is needed for this section.
+See proposed text hereunder.